Learn about CBD & Hemp

 What happens when you take industrial hemp that has a high CBD content and virtually no THC, and grow it with the care and precision of marijuana ?
 You get the organic, premium quality hemp that we use in our products.

 For more useful information, here’s an article from the Ministry of Hemp.

 Cannabidiol, better known as CBD, it is one of the 104 chemical compounds known as cannabinoids found in the cannabis plant and is a popular natural remedy used for many common ailments.

-Within the cannabis plant there are currently two canabinoids that get the most press – CBD and THC (Tetrahydrocannabinol) This is the main psychoactive cannabinoid found in cannabis, and causes the sensation of getting “high” that’s often associated with marijuana.
+Within the cannabis plant there are currently two cannabinoids that get the most press – CBD and THC (Tetrahydrocannabinol).
+THC is the main psychoactive cannabinoid found in cannabis, and causes the sensation of getting “high” that’s often associated with marijuana.
 However, unlike THC, CBD is not psychoactive.

 This quality makes CBD an appealing option for those who are looking for relief from pain and other symptoms without the mind-altering effects of marijuana or certain pharmaceutical drugs.

 It’s gaining momentum in the health and wellness world, with some scientific studies confirming it may help treat a variety of ailments like chronic pain and anxiety.